-1) Find a local hearing care professional you trust.
+1) Find a local hearing care professional you can trust

-Your daily routine is the most important determining factor when selecting the right hearing aids for you.
+Your daily routine is an important factor when selecting the right hearing aids for you.
 Are you an outdoor enthusiast?
-Are you retired or do you still work instead?
-Are you often in noisy environments?
-Bring your responses to your free hearing appointment.
+Are you retired or do you still work?
+Are you often in noisy indoor environments?
+Bring your responses to your free hearing consultation.

 5) Review your audiogram results with a professional.

-If a hearing loss is detected, your audiogram will show what kind of hearing loss you have (conductive, sensorineural or mixed) and if your hearing loss is mild, moderate, severe, or profound.
+If hearing loss is detected, completing an audiogram will be the next step during your consultation.
+Measured by playing tones of different frequencies and speech sounds through earphones, an audiogram graph will reveal what type of hearing loss you have (conductive, sensorineural or mixed) and whether your hearing loss is mild, moderate, severe of profound.

-Demonstration models let you experience the look and feel of those hearing aids best suited to your hearing loss, lifestyle, and expectations.
-Take a “test drive” before you buy to achieve a positive outcome.
+Demonstration models let you experience the look and feel of these hearing aids with a “test drive” before you buy.